 HAMMOND – Southeastern Louisiana University’s Counseling Center, in conjunction

-with the Tangipahoa Reshaping Attitudes for Community Change Coalition (TRACC), will
+with the Tangipahoa Reshaping Attitudes for Community Change Coalition, will host

-host a seminar on recognizing the signs of underground drug activity in area communities.
+a seminar on how to recognize the signs of underground drug activity in area communities.

-Internationally renowned drug and alcohol expert Jermaine Galloway, also known as “The Tall Cop,” will train local law enforcement officials and Southeastern faculty, staff and students, said University Counseling Assistant Director Annette Baldwin.
+Internationally renowned drug and alcohol expert Jermaine Galloway, also known as “The Tall Cop,” is returning to campus to train local law enforcement officials and Southeastern faculty, staff and students, said University Counseling Assistant Director Annette Baldwin.
 Galloway will share his experience and knowledge about the world of the drug subculture through his program “High in Plain Sight.”

 “Those taking part in the training will see first-hand examples of drug-related apparel, complete with stash compartments, marijuana edibles of all kinds and physical and emotional indicators of drug use,” said Baldwin.
 “Officer Galloway’s program ‘Tall Cop Says Stop,’ was created from his more than 15 years of experience specializing in underage drinking and drug enforcement as an Idaho law enforcement officer.”

-Baldwin said the seminar is designed for parents, educators and school administration, prevention and treatment providers, law enforcement, counselors, probations officers and coalition members.
+Baldwin said the seminar is open to the community and is designed for parents, educators and school administrators, prevention and treatment providers, law enforcement personnel, counselors, probation officers and coalition members.

 Topics to be covered include alcohol and drug clothing, signs and symptoms, alcoholic energy drinks and alcopops, non-traditional alcoholic beverages, synthetic drugs, including opioids, popular party drugs, e-cigarettes, inhalants, concentrates, and over the counter drugs.